 Smoking: People who smoke might have low biotin levels and may need a biotin supplement.

 Laboratory tests: Taking biotin supplements might interfere with the results of many different blood lab tests.
 Biotin can cause falsely high or falsely low test results.
 This might lead to missed or incorrect diagnoses.
 Tell your doctor if you are taking biotin supplements, especially if you are having lab tests done as you may need to stop taking biotin before your blood test.
-Most multivitamins contain low doses of biotin, which are not likely to interfere with blood tests, but talk to your doctor to be sure.
+Most multivitamins contain low doses of biotin, which are unlikely to interfere with blood tests.
+But talk to your doctor to be sure.

-We currently have no information for BIOTIN Interactions.
+We currently have no information for BIOTIN overview.

 - General: There is no recommended dietary allowance (RDA) established for biotin.
 The adequate intakes (AI) for biotin are 30 mcg for adults over 18 years and pregnant women, and 35 mcg for breast-feeding women.